repasscloud/lunavpn-www/app/content/english/pages/faq.md

 ### What's Included in Your LunaVPN Subscription?

-With LunaVPN, you're not just getting a VPN service; you're unlocking a world of dedicated online security and convenience customized just for you.
+With LunaVPN, you're not just getting a VPN service; you're unlocking a world of dedicated online security and convenience customised just for you.
 Here's what you can expect with your LunaVPN subscription:

 - **Dedicated VPN Service:** Your LunaVPN subscription grants you access to your very own VPN service, configured in the cloud exclusively for your use.
 It's like having a private tunnel to the internet, ensuring your online activities remain secure and anonymous.